kurianbenoy/kurianbenoy-website/_posts/2021-03-06-hostwebsite.md

 readtime: true
 ---

-*Disclaimer: This may not just be the first blog post on this topic, but this is going you not just to host your website, but also on how does web hosting working and the why part which will delve a bit into some theoretical portions like DNS.*
+*Disclaimer: This may not just be the first blog post on this topic, but this is going you not just to host your website, but also on how do web hosting working and the why part which will delve a bit into some theoretical portions like DNS.*

 I am discussing in this article how to host a self domain with GitHub: